 Services To Enhance Potential, as a CARF International accredited service provider with the Detroit Wayne Integrated Health Network, partners with other service providers throughout Macomb and Wayne Counties to provide needed Community Mental Health Services to the most vulnerable population.
 Service providers throughout Macomb and Wayne Counties rely on the exceptional services we provide.
 Our Support Coordinators work closely with partners to assure services are provided timely and opportunities are developed.
-Our community based and vocational skill building services provide many opportunities for consumers.
+Our community based and vocational skill building services provide many opportunities for members.

 Support Coordination